Covered in this article:

 The widespread move towards enhanced enterprise mobility certainly leaves companies vulnerable to data leaks, theft of valuable intellectual property, employee negligence and malware.
 While companies can build systems to protect networks from outside threats, the greatest threat arguably always originates from within.
 This is particularly relevant when working with employees who handle sensitive information and who wield high-level/executive decision-making powers.
 Moreover, given the use of social media platforms such as LinkedIn and Twitter, it is now fairly easy for hackers to identify who these individuals are within any business – and then target attacks around their mobile devices and applications.

-Yet if the security factor can be intelligently and actively managed, there are numerous advantages that come with embracing forms of BYOD.
+Yet if the security factor can be intelligently and actively managed, numerous advantages come with embracing forms of BYOD.

 How important is it to have a mobile device management solution in place?